AmpersandJS/amp/post.md

     4. the doc file
     5. the generated readme
 3. Shared build system
-4. Namespaced package names `amp-` so we can
+4. Namespaced package names `amp-` so we can keep the module names as descriptive, and therefore memorable, as possible without dealing with too many name conflicts.
 5. Shared test sytem (can be tested invidually or all together)
 6. We generate a nice, easily searchable doc site: something.com
 7. All the modules are all published individually